joelouthan/theologic.us/content/posts/2013-08-28-devotions-mark-645-52-jesus-is-the-lord-of-glory.md

   </div>

   <div>
-    <strong>Series</strong>: I have made mentioned of our family devotions on the Internets and gotten a few requests for my notes.
+    <strong>Series</strong>: I have made mentioned of our Devotions on the Internets and gotten a few requests for my notes.
 So that is what I am doing just that here.
-Every Wednesday as a regular weekly series, I will share my notes that I write in preparing for family devotions.
+Every Wednesday as a regular weekly series, I will share my notes that I write in preparing for Devotions.
   </div>
 </div>